YanShtein/shopping-cart-react-redux/README.md

 Checkout page - presents items cart summary, and payment details:
 - if cart is empty the Pay button is disabled, unless it holds at least one item.

-React Router manages routing in all the components.

 ![Screenshot](youShop.png)